JernejHenigman/Chess/README.md

 ```

 ## Gameplay
 Click on the piece than again on the desired location to move the piece.
-Possibilities where piece can move are shown with green dot.
+Possibilities where piece can move are shown with grey dot.

 ![alt text](https://github.com/JernejHenigman/Chess/blob/master/chess_board2.png)